airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 You should now see the application under `Installed Apps`.
 You may need to refresh the page.

-## LinkedIn Account
+## LinkedIn Ads Account
-In order for the Snowflake Native App to query LinkedIn, you will need an account with the right permissions.
+In order for the Snowflake Native App to query LinkedIn Ads, you will need an account with the right permissions.
 Please follow [the LinkedIn Ads authentication guide](https://docs.airbyte.com/integrations/sources/linkedin-ads/#set-up-linkedin-ads-authentication-airbyte-open-source) for further information.

 ## Snowflake Native App Authorizations
 > **Note**
-> All the queries below use `LINKEDIN_ADS_TEST` but if you have renamed your application, you will have to use this name as a reference.
+> By default the app will be installed using the name `AIRBYTE_LINKEDIN_ADS`, but if you renamed the app during installation, you will have to use that name as a reference.

 1. Create the database where the app will access the authorization.
 This database can be different from the database where the sync will output the records.
 ```
 CREATE DATABASE <database>;
 USE <database>;
 ```

 2. The native app will validate the output database and create it if it does not exist.
 In order to do that, the app needs access to the database:
 ```
-GRANT CREATE DATABASE ON ACCOUNT TO APPLICATION LINKEDIN_ADS_TEST;
+GRANT CREATE DATABASE ON ACCOUNT TO APPLICATION <app_name>;
 ```

 3. We also need to allow outgoing network traffic based on the domain of the source.
 In the case of LinkedIn Ads, simply run:
 ```
 CREATE OR REPLACE NETWORK RULE linkedin_apis_network_rule